hoiheart/vue-universal-modal/README.md

 ## Example

-> ⚠️ There is a problem where close transition is not executed in Vue 3.0.X.
+> ⚠️ There is a problem with close transition below Vue 3.0.6.
-<a href="https://github.com/vuejs/vue-next/issues/2757" target="_blank">The bug report is being fixed and will work from the next version.</a>
+<a href="https://github.com/vuejs/vue-next/issues/2757" target="_blank">The bug is fixed and works from 3.0.7.</a>

 * <a href="https://github.com/hoiheart/vue-universal-modal/blob/master/example" target="_blank">Source</a>
 * <a href="https://hoiheart.github.io/vue-universal-modal/demo/index.html" target="_blank">Demo</a>